Walnut Meat Tacos

 - Add ingredients to food processor and process until walnut mixture is kind of “meaty.”
 If you want to keep the mixture raw, then you are finished.
 Otherwise, you can toast the walnut mixture in the oven at 350F for 12-15 minutes.

 - Spoon a few tablespoons of the walnut mixture in Siete grain-free tortillas.

 - Or forget the tortilla, and make a taco salad!

 - Serve with this Creamy Purple Cabbage Slaw

-- Top with diced avocado, guacamole, or this Plant-Based Cilantro Dip from Aldi (SO good!)
+- Top with diced avocado, guacamole, or this Plant-based Queso dip from Aldi or Target (SO good!)

 Editor’s Note: The information in this article is intended for your educational use only.
 Always seek the advice of your physician or other qualified health practitioners with any questions you may have regarding a medical condition and before undertaking any diet, supplement, fitness, or other health program.